pcaston/OpenPeerPower.github.io/source/_integrations/conversation.markdown

 ---
 title: Conversation
-description: Instructions on how to have conversations with your Home Assistant.
+description: Instructions on how to have conversations with your Open Peer Power.
 ha_category:
   - Voice
 ha_release: 0.7